Mint-made errors: Die clash

 A die clash occurs when the obverse and reverse dies are damaged upon striking each other without a planchet between them.
 Due to the tremendous pressure used, parts of the image of one die may be impressed on the other.
 Planchets subsequently struck by the clashed dies receive the distorted image.
 A well-known example is the "Bugs Bunny" Franklin half dollar of 1955, where part of the eagle's wing from the reverse gives Franklin the image of protruding teeth.

 MAD clash

-A MAD clash occurs when an obverse and reverse die strike each other while misaligned in relation to each other.
+A MAD clash (short for "misaligned dies") occurs when an obverse and reverse die strike each other while misaligned in relation to each other.
 Additional misalignment errors are discussed below.